aptuitiv/cacao/modules/grid/README.md

 ### Settings

+The number of columns and the gutter between them.

 - `$grid-column-count`
 - `$grid-column-gutter`

+Enable mobile first media queries.

 - `$grid-mobile-first`

+Enable or disable .grid-* modifiers.

 - `$grid-modifiers`

+Enable or disable column position modifiers.

 - `$grid-use-pull`
 - `$grid-use-push`
 - `$grid-use-offset`

+Media query breakpoint map.
+This map can be overridden with your own extentions and breakpoints to be used in the responsive classes.
+Sorted largest to smallest for the media queries to cascade correctly.

 - `$grid-breakpoints`

 ### Grid Modifiers

+Modifies grid gutters.

 - `-gutter-none`
 - `-gutter-narrow`
 - `-gutter-wide`

+Modifies horizontal alignment of columns.

 - `-align-center`
 - `-align-right`

+Modifies vertical alignment of columns.

 - `-valign-middle`
 - `-valign-bottom`